bspratt/Arduino-PID-Library/README.txt

 THIS IS NOT THE OFFICIAL CODE!!!
-THIS IS A PORT TO ROBOT-C FOR VEX CORTEX - SEE BELOW
+THIS IS A PORT TO ROBOTC FOR VEX CORTEX - SEE BELOW

 ***************************************************************
 * Arduino PID Library - Version 1.1.1